twist0R/tw_policebadge/README.md

 * Animation Optimized
 * Show badge when start Animation's
 * Customizable
-* To put the picture u need to go to you MDT and upload on your Profile
+* To put the picture u need to go to you MDT and upload on your Profile.

 # PROBLEMS
 * If u don't use a multicharacters script and only use " users " on SQL , you need to change the MySQL.Assync to this **BELLOW**